 In May of that year the first fire truck was purchased and served for the next five years.
 A tanker truck was also purchased to carry the necessary water supply required by the N. C. Department of Insurance.
 Each of these vehicles was twenty years old when purchased.

-of $12000 dollars, A. E. Briscoe made his building project become a reality.
+$12000 dollars, A. E. Briscoe made his building project become a reality.

 The moving of equipment began in September of 1972 while work continued